incoming-inc/ios-template-app/apns.md

 	openssl pkcs12 -nocerts -nodes -out key-production.pem -in apns-production-cert.p12

-__You are now ready to share the certificate files `cert-production.pem` and `key-production.pem` with your Incoming technical representative__
+__You are now ready to share the certificate files `cert-production.pem` and `key-production.pem` with your Sourse technical representative__

 #### Other resources #####